NAMIP-Computer-Museum/gamma3/README.md

 Initial instructions types covered:
 * resetting, loading data into memory
+* moving data between banal memories
-* ALU: add, subtract, multiplication (with in reduced and complete flavours), division (also with reduced and complete flavours)
+* ALU: shifts, add, subtract, multiplication (with in reduced and complete flavours), division (also with reduced and complete flavours)
 * comparison
 * jumps